rodrigogerman16/rodrigogerman16/README.md

-Hi, I'm Rodrigo 👋
+<h1> Hi, I'm Rodrigo 👋 </h1>

-I'm a frontend developer with 2+ years of experience creating responsive and engaging user interfaces.
-I love to build beautiful and functional websites and web applications that provide an excellent user experience.
+<p>I'm a frontend developer with 2+ years of experience creating responsive and engaging user interfaces.
+I love to build beautiful and functional websites and web applications that provide an excellent user experience.</p>

-Skills
+<h2> Skills </h2>
 HTML
 CSS
 JavaScript